blacknon/lssh/cmd/lsshfs/README.md

 lsshfs
 ======

+## About

 `lsshfs` mounts a remote directory from a single host in your `lssh` inventory.
+It reuses the same host selection and SSH config flow as `lssh`, but exposes the remote path through a local mount backend that depends on the client OS.

 - Linux clients use `FUSE`
 - macOS clients use `NFS`